rimehrab/tricky-store/README.md

 ## ToDo

-Add support for more rom [Top Priority]
+~~Add support for more rom [Top Priority]~~ //5ec1cff updated their module thats better than this one// I'll update it regularly though

 ## Usage